 Provides core knowledge for providing primary health care for the special population of pediatrics.
 Presented in a developmental format with emphasis on health promotion, disease prevention, childhood illnesses and their management.
 Includes information on diseases more prevalent in the pediatric population well as acute illness/injury and chronic care concerns.
 Lecture.
-Spring.
-Prerequisites: NURS 660, 662, 663.
-Co-requisite: NURS 666.

-NURS 666 Pediatrics in Primary Care Practicum (2cr.)
+Variable.
+Prerequisites: NURS 650,651,652,653; or with permission of NP program director.
+NURS 666 Pediatrics in Primary Care Practicum 2 cr.

 Provides the opportunity to experientially develop proficiency in clinical skills unique to pediatric care, from birth to adolescence.
-It requires the student to participate in clinical care in a pediatric office setting.
+It requires the student to participate in clinical care in an office setting.
 90-hour practicum.
-Spring.
-Prerequisites: NURS 660, 662, 663.
-Co-requisite: NURS 665.

-NURS 668 Women's Health in Primary Care Across the Lifespan 3cr.
+Variable.
+Prerequisites: NURS 650,651,652,653.
+NURS 668 Women's Health in Primary Care Across the Lifespan 3 cr.
 Addresses the special, inherent needs of women throughout stages of development across the lifespan.
 Provides core knowledge on gynecology, obstetrics and family planning.
 Discusses sexually transmitted disease identification, treatment and prevention.
 Discusses the developmental stages of pregnancy and specialized care as well as identification of the critical concepts in providing primary care to the pregnant patient.
 Lecture.
-Summer.
-Prerequisites: NURS 650, 651, 652, 653.
-Co-requisite: NURS 669

-NURS 669 Women's Health in Primary Care Across the Lifespan Practicum
+Variable.
+Prerequisites: NURS 650, 651, 652, 653; or with permission of NP program director.
+NURS 669 Women's Health in Primary Care Across the Lifespan Practicum 2 cr.